athaleys/CloudComputing/tutorial/ECS.md

 * Go back to service listing again and select Delete
 * Alternatively service can be deleted without updating number of task to 0.
 In this case delete will change number of task to 0 and then delete the service.
 * Follow the on-screen instructions to delete the service.
 This will release ECS service.
-* Log in to EC2 console
+* Click on Clusters link in ESC console
+* Click on default cluster which we created in previous steps
-* Click on Instance link in the left navigation
+* Clcik Delete Cluster button.
+Click Delete button in the confirmation box provided.
-* Select the instance
-* Select Actions > Instance State > Terminate.
-This will release EC2 instance.
-* Click on Load Balancing > Load Balancer from the left-hand navigation
-* Select load balancer
-* Select Action > Delete.
-This will release the load balancer.
+* This will delete all associated resources.